1. Home: Explore careers

 Employers including schools and colleges usually look for a minimum of a Level 3 or 4 Certificate in British Sign Language.
 Some will ask for a Level 6 Certificate.

-You'll also be expected to have a qualification in your own subject area aside from BSL, and usually a teaching award.
-For example a Level 4 or 5 Diploma in Education and Training to teach in a college.
+To work as a BSL teacher, you'll normally be expected to have a qualification in your own subject area aside from BSL, and a teaching qualification.

 Entry requirements